rive-app/rive-flutter/.github/ISSUE_TEMPLATE/i-have-a-problem-with-rive-flutter.md

 #### Source `.riv`/`.rev` file
 <--
-	Attaching the source `.riv` file that reproduces the issue is immensely helpful for our team to identify the problem as fast as possible and fix it.
+	Attaching the runtime-exported `.riv` file that reproduces the issue is immensely helpful for our team to identify the problem as fast as possible and fix it.
-	If you can also attach the source (`.rev`) by [downloading a backup](https://help.rive.app/editor/exporting#for-backup) from the Editor, that will help us speed things up too.
+	Please also include the source (`.rev`) by [downloading a backup](https://help.rive.app/editor/exporting#for-backup) from the Editor.
+	You can also privately share the `.riv`/`.rev` file with us at hello@rive.app.
 -->

 ### Expected behavior